DmitriiGrebeniuc/Gathr/docs/technical-documentation_updated.md

 - `support_requests`
 - `event_invitations`

-Profile entitlement fields:
+Profile entitlement fields read by the client:
-- `role`
 - `plan`
 - `has_unlimited_access`